simplelocalize/vscode-simplelocalize/README.md

 Project section shows you the basics of your project like number of translation keys, list of languages, namespaces, customers, and [translation hosting](https://simplelocalize.io/translation-hosting/) resources split by environment with option to preview every resource.

 https://github.com/user-attachments/assets/63587d63-9116-4b01-9d42-5baae7088d37

+#### Recent activity

+Recent activity show last 10 activity entries for the configured project, with some basic details like type, is it running, and when the activity occurred.

 #### Help and Feedback